Large Scale Novel Object Discovery in 3D: Related Work

-In a different direction \cf the above works, Herbst \etal \cite{herbst2011rgb} construct 3D maps from multiple views corresponding to the movement of a robot in an environment.
-They detect objects that move among scenes and use an iterative algorithm with scene differencing to match objects among scenes.
-In another work \cite{herbst2011toward}, they propose to discover objects by determining frequently occurring object instances and determining the patches that move in the scenes.
-In comparison, the essence of our method lies in characterizing properties of objects using CAD models.
+Authors in \cite{herbst2011toward} propose to discover objects by determining frequently occurring object instances and determining the patches that move in the scenes.
 Shin \etal \cite{shin2010unsupervised} find repetitive objects in 3D point clouds by forming superpixel like segments of points based on relation between normals of neighbouring points.
-They define a distance metric among segments as the distance between a weighted combination of various descriptors.
-This is followed by a joint compatibility test to determine segment associations.
 As a limitation, they can only find objects which are repeated in a dataset as their method is based on finding multiple occurring segments.
 We overcome this limitation by learning the discrimination measure among supervoxels belonging to same and distinct objects.

-Bao \etal \cite{bao2015saliency} perform attention driven segmentation by first detecting a salient object using depth information and then forming a 3D object hypothesis based on the shape information.
+Bao \etal \cite{bao2015saliency} perform attention driven segmentation by detecting a salient object using depth information and then forming a 3D object hypothesis based on the shape information.
 They label and refine objects using Markov Random Field in voxel space with constraints of spatial connectivity and correlation between color histograms.
 Stein \etal \cite{christoph2014object} decompose a scene into patches while categorizing edges as convex or concave and thus creating a locally connected sub-graph.
 Their technique is unsupervised but mostly detects object parts instead of complete objects.
 Gupta \etal \cite{gupta2013perceptual} perform segmentation based on an object's geometric features such as pose and shape.
 Asif \etal \cite{asif2016unsupervised} propose perceptual grouping of segments based on geometric features.
+Collet \etal \cite{collet2015herbdisc} develop a graph based approach incorporating metadata such as prior knowledge about objects, environments etc. for discovering objects from raw RGB-D data streams.
 While most of the previous methods cater to indoor scenes, Zhang \etal \cite{zhang2013unsupervised} tackle the problem of discovering category in an urban environment.
 They pose object discovery as a problem of determining category structures by finding repetitive patterns of shape and refining the segmentations by defining an energy function which minimizes distances between the shape patterns.